Conduct a fraud risk assessment

 What is a fraud risk assessment

-A fraud risk assessment is a process to help you better understand your entity's fraud exposure, the associated risks and the strength of your existing countermeasures.
+A fraud risk assessment is a process to help you better understand your entity's fraud exposure, the associated risks and the strength of your existing controls.

-A good fraud risk assessment helps you specifically identify how potential fraudsters might attempt to find a way around existing countermeasures.
-If the assessment identifies these countermeasures are not adequate to address the fraud risks, you can consider improving them or implementing new and more effective countermeasures.
+A good fraud risk assessment helps you specifically identify how potential fraudsters might attempt to find a way around existing controls.
+If the assessment identifies these controls are not adequate to address the fraud risks, you can consider improving them or implementing new and more effective controls.

 You can only accurately determine your risk and risk appetite if you understand exactly what needs to happen for a fraud to occur.
 If you have a clear and specific understanding of your entity's fraud risks, you are better positioned to make necessary adjustments to corporate processes or to amend policy and program design.

 The fraud risk assessment process should be both evidence-based and creative.
 Those completing the assessment need to be aware of known fraud methods, consider who might defraud their corporate processes or programs and identify how they would do it.

 The outcomes of fraud risk assessments are an integral part of a fraud control plan, which outlines your entity's plans, processes and existing countermeasures for countering the assessed fraud risks.

 We have developed a Fraud Risk Assessment Leading Practice Guide to communicate key principles and methods taken from leading practices across sectors.
 Entities can then apply or adapt these methods to suit their individual circumstances.